OmicsDI/edu-dev/content/post/partners.md

 +++
 date = "2017-02-17T23:09:18Z"
-title = "OmicsDI Major Partners" tags        = [ "Introduction", "OmicsDI", "Partners"] topics      = [ "Blog Posts" ]
+title = "OmicsDI major partners" tags        = [ "Introduction", "OmicsDI", "Partners"] topics      = [ "Blog Posts" ]
 categories  = [ "Blog Posts" ]
 toc = true
 +++

-OmicsDI has been build with the collaboration of multiple Consortium's and individual Databases.
+OmicsDI has been built with the collaboration of multiple Consortia and individual Databases.
 This collaboration has enabled the standardization of the metadata across multiple resources and omics type.
 Each Consortium group a set of databases around the same topic (e.g. proteomics) and has previously agree in a common metadata including Ontology Terms, Study Design, etc.
 At the same time, OmicsDI has collaborated with other individual archives and databases such as ArrayExpress or EGA.